-Each year, more than 70 percent of taxpayers receive a tax refund, at an average of $2,860, according to the IRS.
+Each year, almost 80 percent of taxpayers receive a tax refund, at an average of $2,800, according to the IRS.
 These refunds might seem like a free gift from the government, but remember–it was your money to begin with.
 It’s tempting to treat this windfall like a mini-lottery win and go on a splurge, but there may be better ways to use this “extra” cash:

 Pay off debt.
 Debts from credit cards and loans put stress on your wallet, so why not lighten the load?
 You might even be able to make a dent in a high-interest card that has been a monthly expense.
 You can then divert those payments to your savings account and pay yourself.

 Start or strengthen an emergency fund.
 It’s hard to know when you may suffer a job loss, medical emergency, sudden home repairs or other issues, but you can prepare financially.
 Give yourself a safety net by investing your refund toward starting or growing your emergency fund.
 This money should stay fairly liquid, so save it in a standard savings or money market account.